Buddhism: Devotion

-Most forms of Buddhism "consider saddhā (Skt śraddhā), 'trustful confidence' or 'faith', as a quality which must be balanced by wisdom, and as a preparation for, or accompaniment of, meditation."
-Because of this devotion (Skt. bhakti; Pali: bhatti) is an important part of the practice of most Buddhists.
+Most forms of Buddhism "consider saddhā (Sanskrit: śraddhā), 'trustful confidence' or 'faith', as a quality which must be balanced by wisdom, and as a preparation for, or accompaniment of, meditation."
+Because of this devotion (Sanskrit: bhakti; Pali: bhatti) is an important part of the practice of most Buddhists.
 Devotional practices include ritual prayer, prostration, offerings, pilgrimage, and chanting.
 Buddhist devotion is usually focused on some object, image or location that is seen as holy or spiritually influential.
 Examples of objects of devotion include paintings or statues of Buddhas and bodhisattvas, stupas, and bodhi trees.

-Public group chanting for devotional and ceremonial is common to all Buddhist traditions and goes back to ancient India where chanting aided in the memorization of the orally transmitted teachings.
-Rosaries called malas are used in all Buddhist traditions to count repeated chanting of common formulas or mantras.
-Chanting is thus a type of devotional group meditation which leads to tranquility and communicates the Buddhist teachings.
+Public group chanting for devotional and ceremonial is common to all Buddhist traditions and goes back to ancient India where chanting aided in the memorisation of the orally transmitted teachings.
+Rosaries called malas are used in all Buddhist traditions to count repeated chanting of common formulas or mantras such as the Mani mantra or the nembutsu.
+Buddhist chanting can thus be a group or private devotional practice which leads to tranquility, faith, accumulation of merit and communicates the Buddhist teachings.

 Vegetarianism and animal ethics

 Based on the Indian principle of ahimsa (non-harming), the Buddha's ethics strongly condemn the harming of all sentient beings, including all animals.
-He thus condemned the animal sacrifice of the Brahmins as well hunting, and killing animals for food.
+He thus condemned the animal sacrifice of the Brahmins as well as hunting, and killing animals for food.
 However, early Buddhist texts depict the Buddha as allowing monastics to eat meat.
 This seems to be because monastics begged for their food and thus were supposed to accept whatever food was offered to them.
 This was tempered by the rule that meat had to be "three times clean": "they had not seen, had not heard, and had no reason to suspect that the animal had been killed so that the meat could be given to them".
 Also, while the Buddha did not explicitly promote vegetarianism in his discourses, he did state that gaining one's livelihood from the meat trade was unethical.
 In contrast to this, various Mahayana sutras and texts like the Mahaparinirvana sutra, Surangama sutra and the Lankavatara sutra state that the Buddha promoted vegetarianism out of compassion.
 Indian Mahayana thinkers like Shantideva promoted the avoidance of meat.
 Throughout history, the issue of whether Buddhists should be vegetarian has remained a much debated topic and there is a variety of opinions on this issue among modern Buddhists.